shamasshahid/SSValidationTextField/README.md

 ```

 ### Validity Function
 Function to check validity is provided by the user.
 This function is called by SSValidationTextField.
 It should intake a String object and return Bool value based on whether the String was of valid format or not.
-For instance, it should be soemthing like
+For instance, it should be something like
 ```
 func isValidEmail(stringValue: String) ->Bool {
     let emailRegEx = "[A-Z0-9a-z._%+-]+@[A-Za-z0-9.-]+\\.[A-Za-z]{2,4}"